andre-st/goodreads-www/README.md

   - minimal design form
   - problem and solution statement
 - left side of the page:
-  - slightly animated slides help users understanding the form
+  - slightly animated slides help users understand the form
   - where do they find the info they have to input and how does the service or notifications mail look like
   - slides change when the user changes between the input controls